Skogix/Skogix-dev-backup/README.md

 ## Getting Started

+To set up the AI Manager, follow these steps:

+1. Clone the repository.
+2. Install the necessary dependencies.
+3. Configure the AI agents according to your needs.
+4. Run the AI Manager to start managing tasks on your Arch Linux workstation.

-Instructions on setting up the AI Manager will be provided as development progresses.
+Detailed instructions will be provided as development progresses.